North East Counties 1: Durham/Northumberland 1 (1993–2000)

-The creation of National 5 North for the 1993–94 season meant that Durham/Northumberland 1 dropped to being a tier 10 league.
+The creation of National 5 North for the 1993–94 season meant that Durham/Northumberland 1 dropped to tier 10.
 A further restructure at the end of the 1995–96 season, which included the cancellation of National 5 North and the addition of North East 3 at tier 9, saw Durham/Northumberland 1 remain at tier 10 with promotion to the new North 3 East league.